sarah1893/notes/docs/appendix/python-coroutine.rst

 Although the variable ``is_hello`` assists in storing status to check whether a handshake is successful or not, the code becomes harder for a programmer to understand.
-In fact, the concept of the previous implementation is equal to the following snippet.
+In fact, the concept of the previous implementation simple.
+It is equal to the following snippet (blocking version).

 .. code-block:: python

     def accept(s, mask):
         conn, addr = s.accept()
-        conn.setblocking(False)
         success = handshake(conn)
         if not success:
             conn.close()